oneconvergence/dkube-examples/insurance/readme.md

 # Insurance Cost Prediction Example
  This example trains a model to predict the cost of insurance based on a set of input characteristics for an individual.
 This description provides a step-by-step recipe for using the example.
-More details for the platform are available at https://www.dkube.io/guide/guide3_x/Getting_Started.html <br><br>
+More details for the platform are available at [DKube User Guide](https://www.dkube.io/guide/guide3_x/Getting_Started.html). <br><br>
  This example contains the following capabilities:

  - Create the Repos required for training